Afdal7/Afdal7/README.md

 - 👀 I’m interested in learning how GitHub works and how I can benefit from it.
 - 🌱 I learned and practice PHP last year.
 I’m currently refreshing on PHP and learning the advance features of PHP.
 - 💞️ I’m looking programmer mentors.
-- 📫 How to reach me: afzal four four 1 at gmail
+- 📫 How to reach me: afzal441@ gmail

 <!---
 Afdal7/Afdal7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.